 calcium channel blocker

-Any of a class of pharmaceuticals used in the treatment of angina pectoris (chest pain due to an inadequate blood supply to heart muscle), high blood pressure (hypertension), and certain types of cardiac arrhythmias (irregular heartbeat).
+A calcium channel blocker is any of a class of pharmaceuticals used in the treatment of angina pectoris (chest pain due to an inadequate blood supply to heart muscle), high blood pressure (hypertension), and certain types of cardiac arrhythmias (irregular heartbeat).
 Calcium channel blockers are a type of vasodilator.

 How calcium channel blockers workIn the treatment of angina and high blood pressure, calcium channel blockers (CCBs) work by interfering with muscle contraction.
 They prevent the movement of calcium ions across the membrane that lines muscle cells, which is an essential part of the mechanism of muscle contraction.
 This action decreases the work of the heart in pumping blood, reduces the pressure of blood flow through the body, and improves the circulation of blood through heart muscle.